microprediction/keymaker/README.md

 Unlock the open source, public prediction network.

-This helps you publish streams (or make predictions) indefinitely.
+This helps you publish streams (or make predictions) indefinitely, by preventing your write_key from going broke.
 See [Microprediction.Com](https://www.microprediction.com/) if you are not yet familiar with the prediction network project.

 ##